Stress Is A Factor

-As far as bedding goes, we provide fresh blankets and elevated beds for all of our customers.
-If you would prefer to bring your own bedding or have a special blanket at home, feel free to bring that with you as well.
-Our goal is for our facility to be a “home away from home”, and even more than that, a true pet resort.
+We provide fresh blankets and elevated beds for all of our canine friends.
+If you would prefer to bring your own bedding or have a special blanket at home, feel free to bring that with you, however it is possible that personal items will get soiled or damaged.

 In order to keep your pet as safe and healthy as possible, we require your dog to be current on their Rabies, DHLPP, and Bordatella vaccinations.
 However, we suggest checking with your vet prior to your dogs' stay to see if there are any other vaccinations they recommend before boarding.

 Canine Cough in dogs will stimulate a coarse, dry, hacking cough about three to seven days after the dog is initially infected.
 It sounds as if the dog needs to “clear its throat” and the cough will be triggered by any extra activity or exercise.